-The first organization for trans individuals was located at Glide Church.
-In the 60’s, the pastors of the congregation not only supported the trans community by providing space to meet, they also testified in court on behalf of individuals who were seeking to change their name.
-Glide was joined in this work by Sgt.
+The pastors of Glide Memorial Church not only supported the trans community by providing space to meet, they also testified in court on behalf of individuals who were seeking to change their name.
+GLIDE was joined in this work by Sgt.
 Elliot Blackstone, the San Francisco Police Department’s first LGBT liaison officer.

 1969 Glide Pastors Testify in Court to Help Trans Individuals Change Their Name and Sex